Jordanian Armed Forces: History

+In February 2026, Jordan reinstated conscription after it had been suspended for more than 30 years.

+On the first day of the 2026 Israeli–United States strikes on Iran, the Jordanian army reported that it intercepted 13 ballistic missiles fired from Iran.

 Structure and objectives

 The army's organisational structure was traditionally based on two armoured divisions and two mechanized divisions.
 These have been transformed into a lighter, more mobile forces, based largely on a brigade structure and considered better capable of rapid reaction in emergencies.
 An armoured division has become the core element of a strategic reserve.

 The main objectives of the Jordanian Armed Forces are: